Euphillya/Skyllia/readme.md

 - Performance problems (spark recommended)
 - Minor or fatal bug

+To see the progress of the plugin, look here : [In progress](https://github.com/Euphillya/SkyFolia/issues/3)

 ## Compatible Plugin

 - Folia: (that's why the plugin exists)